|Marcellus Shale Energy and Environment Laboratory (MSEEL)

 The MSEEL site will provide a well-documented baseline of reservoir and environmental characterization.
 Access to multiple Marcellus wells separated by time-periods sufficient to analyze data will allow for both the collection of samples and data and the testing and demonstration of advanced technologies.
 The project’s phased approach has the flexibility to identify and incorporate new, cost-effective technology and science focused on increasing recovery efficiency and reducing environmental and societal impacts.

 - NNE began drilling two production wells (MIP 3H and 5H) in late June 2015.
 The 3H well was used to obtain 111 feet of 4-inch whole core through the entire Marcellus Formation as well more than 50 1.5-inch sidewall cores which will be used by researchers to conduct geochemical, microbiological, and geomechanical investigations.
 This same well was instrumented with fiber optic cable for distributed acoustic and temperature measurements throughout the full lateral length.
 The dedicated vertical science well, situated between the two horizontal production wells, was drilled and logged and approximately 150 additional 1-inch sidewall cores were obtained.
-The science well was instrumented with borehole microseismic and will be used to gather valuable information to assist with optimizing lateral well placement and hydraulic fracture design during well stimulation in the Marcellus Shale in early fiscal year 2016.
-Key operational activities completed in 2015 include:
+The science well was instrumented with borehole microseismic and was used to gather valuable information to assist with optimizing lateral well placement and hydraulic fracture design during well stimulation.
+Key operational activities completed in 2015 included:

 - 5H top hole spud on June 28, 2015, drilled on air to 6500 feet, completed July 6, 2015.